Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

     spring.flyway.locations=classpath:db/migration
     ```

-    **Note:** The `DOC2.md` and `DOC.md` files indicate that Flyway is used for database migrations.
+    **Note:**  Flyway is used for database migrations.
 Ensure your `application.properties` file is configured to enable Flyway and point to the correct migration script location (`classpath:db/migration`).
 Flyway will automatically run pending migrations on application startup.

 3.  **Build the Backend Project:**